KarnaLab/karna/README.md

 # Karna

-Karna is a set of packages that allow, separately from the manager, to visualize and build visualization tools for your lambda architecture.
+Karna is a set of packages that allow you to manage and vizualise your lambda architecture.

 ## Installation